 - is Referred but does not Commence in TtW - advises they no longer wish to participate in TtW (see Opting out of Transition to Work Services) - is not meeting Participation Requirements or ceases to participate appropriately - the Provider confirms has committed a Work Refusal Failure or an Unemployment Failure - is an Activity Tested Income Support Participant and is not tracking toward an Outcome at 18 months Period of Service and has not been endorsed for additional servicing through an ASA - is an Activity Tested Income Support Participant and is not tracking toward an Outcome at 24 months Period of Service, with an endorsed ASA - becomes a voluntary Participant after 18 or 24 months Period of Service and has not been automatically exited - is a Parent Pathways Participant and is assessed as unsuitable for TtW by the TtW Provider.
 The TtW Provider must notify the Parent Pathways Provider as soon as practicable - requires a referral to Workforce Australia Services to facilitate access to other programs and services that are not considered a Complementary Service with TtW (i.e. Self-Employment Assistance).

-Where applicable, the Provider must refer the Participant to a Workforce Australia Employment Services Provider in line with requirements set out in the Exit in the Department's IT Systems.
+Note: Participants receiving an Activity Test Income Support Payment must be Referred to Workforce Australia Services upon Exit.
+Where applicable, the Provider must refer the Participant in line with requirements set out in the Exiting Group One Participants from Transition to Work to Workforce Australia Services section.
+Providers must record the reason for the Exit in the Department's IT Systems.